marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    ![Durable Function Parallel Execution Result](img/ParallelExecutionResult.png)

-10. Check the resulting entries in your Azure Storage Emulator
+10. Check the resulting entries in your Azure Storage Explorer

    > ❔ **Question** - What is different with regards to the execution sequence when comparing the parallel and the sequential one?

 ## 3. Sub-Orchestration

 In this section we introduce the concept of *sub-orchestration*.
-Sub-Orchestration uses the capability of Orchestrator Functions to call other Orchestrator Function.
+Sub-Orchestration uses the capability of Orchestrator Functions to call other Orchestrator Functions.
 This enables us to create larger orchestrations by combining Orchestrator Functions as building blocks or to run multiple instances of Orchestrator Functions in parallel.

 Transferring this to our onboarding scenario, we will now onboard several new employees in parallel by making use of this functionality.
 We will create one new Orchestrator Function that will call the existing orchestrator based on an array of new employees.
 ### Steps